Ellie Goulding Is Married to Caspar Jopling

 Congratulations are in order for Ellie Gouldingand Caspar Jopling!

-The singer and art dealer exchanged vows in an elegant wedding in York, England on Saturday, according to multiple reports.
+The singer and art dealer exchanged vows in an elegant wedding in York, England on Saturday, the star's rep confirmed.
 The pair tied the knot inside the historic York Minster in York's city center.

-The musical bride arrived to the cathedral in a blue Volkswagen campervan adorned with flowers, donning a long-sleeved, high neck white design decorated with floral embellishments.
-The Grammy nominee waved to onlookers as she made her way inside, a lace-embroidered veil covering her face.
+The musical bride arrived to the cathedral in a blue Volkswagen campervan adorned with flowers, donning a long-sleeved, high neck white Chloé design decorated with floral embellishments.
+The Grammy nominee waved to onlookers as she made her way inside, a lace-embroidered veil covering her face and clutching a bouquet of cream-colored garden roses."
+She looked relaxed and happy," a source said of the bride.
+Her bridesmaids, matching in pale blue Chloé dresses, straightened the long train of Goulding's gown before she entered.

 Famous faces like engaged pair Katy Perry and Orlando Bloom, Sienna Miller and royals Princess Eugenie, Princess Beatrice and Sarah, Duchess of York were among the guests to join the couple on their special day.
+Eugenie's husband Jack Brooksbank served as one of Jopling's groomsmen.

+As for decor, the cathedral was adorned with hundreds of white blooms by Tattie Rose flowers and the entrance had an archway of greenery featuring white hydrangeas and white wildflowers, the source said.

+After the hour-long ceremony, the bride and groom shared a long kiss at the altar while guests stood and clapped.
+The couple exited the church holding hands and posed for photos on the steps.

 It's been nearly a year since the star and her beau announced that they were engaged in The Times' forthcoming marriages section.
 The posh statement read: "The engagement is announced between Caspar, son of The Hon.
 Nicholas Jopling of Yorkshire and Mrs. Jayne Warde-Aldam of Yorkshire, and Elena, daughter of Mr. Arthur Goulding of Hertfordshire and Mrs. Tracey Sumner of West Midlands."